mui/material-ui/docs/pages/blog/2021-q3-update.md

 #### Data Grid

-We will:
+We have planned to:

 - ✨ Release the print export feature.
 - ✨ Release the tree data feature.
-- ✨ Revamp the virtualization to yield better rendering performance, fix bugs, and unlock new features like column pinning and lazy loading.
+- ✨ Revamp the virtualization to yield better rendering performance and fix bugs.
+  It unlocks new features like column pinning and lazy loading.
 - 🗓 Execute on all of the items in the [public roadmap](https://github.com/mui-org/material-ui-x/projects/1).
 - ❓ Please upvote [GitHub issues](https://github.com/mui-org/material-ui-x/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) if you want us to focus on a specific problem.
 The number of 👍 helps us to prioritize.

 #### Date Picker

 No plans.
 We probably won't progress its development this quarter.

+However, we are growing the team.
+We plan to resume work on it in Q1 2022, starting with the equivalent of one full-time developer.

 ### Design kits